 Nationmaster.com: NationMaster is a central data source to graphically compare facts about nations.

-United States Census Bureau: Searchable site with many statistics for the U.S., including the State and Metropolitan Data Book and the Fact Finder: Contains, under "Other Official Statistics," links to state and international data centers, and the department of commerce.
-For the latest 1990 census reports see Census 2000 Gateway.
+United States Census Bureau: Searchable site with many statistics for the U.S., including the State and Metropolitan Data Book which is designed to serve as a statistical reference and guide to other statistical publications and sources.

 U.S. State Fact Sheets: Basic and agricultural statistics on every state in the U.S., compiled by the Economic Research Service of the U.S. Department of Agriculture.

 University of Michigan Documents Center's Statistical Resources on the Web: Provides links to many of the same sources as the U.S. Census Bureau and FedStats.

 Wisconsin Blue Book: The Blue Book contains facts and statistics on Wisconsin.

 Wisconsin Health Statistics: A-Z listing to find the data or statistics-related information that you are looking for.
 Included is information on Births, Deaths, Health Insurance Status, Marriages, Divorces and etc.